spacemonochrome/spacemonochrome/README.md

 ###
 <div align="center">
   <p align="left">Hello.
-I am Hasan Fırat Keskin.
-I graduated from the web design department in vocational high school.
-I am currently studying electrical and electronics engineering.
-I am advancing my studies mainly in embedded systems and software.
-I work on Altium in circuit design and Raspberry Pi, STM32, ESP32, PIC, ARDUINO processors in embedded software.
-I continue my work on user interface design with C# and image processing with Python.
-My purpose in opening this account is to be useful to people and provide the necessary documents.</p>
+I work with Altium for circuit design and Raspberry Pi, STM32, and ESP32 processors for embedded software.
+I'm working on user interface design in C# and image processing in Python.
+I design my electronic boards using Altium Designer.
+My goal with this account is to be helpful to people and provide the necessary documentation.</p>

   </div>